 Certain expenses are shared amongst the School, HCZ and Harlem Children's Zone Promise Academy II Charter School ("PA II").
 Shared expenses primarily relate to prorated salaries and other expenses that are allocated amongst the School, HCZ and PA II.
 Amounts may also be received by the School on behalf of HCZ or PA II, and amounts may also be granted to the School from HCZ.
-At June 30, 2021 and 2020, due from related parties totaled \$865,782 and \$1,650,683, respectively, pertaining to these related party transactions.
+At June 30, 2022 and 2021, due (to) from related parties totaled \$(821,791) and \$865,782, respectively, pertaining to these related party transactions.

-HCZ also provided the School with grants in the amounts of \$852,428 and \$1,028,725 in fiscal years 2021 and 2020, respectively, which are included within contributions - related parties on the accompanying statements of activities.
+HCZ also provided the School with grants in the amounts of \$1,289,608 and \$852,428 in fiscal years 2022 and 2021, respectively, which are included within contributions - related parties on the accompanying statements of activities.